 The unabashed triumph of physical allure is the signature message of this sale and nowhere more apparent than in the realm of sculpture.
 The undulating lustre of Francesco Barzaghi’s marble Phryné is as ravishing to the modern eye as the 19th century spectator’s.
 Yet the courtesan’s classical perfection also evokes the ancient Greek world – a time when myth and history merge.
 Phryné was put on trial for impiety, but when the court was on the point of declaring her guilty her defending counsel (and lover) Hypereides pulled away her gown, revealing a physique so perfect the jury were stunned into dismissing all charges.
 Barzaghi’s statue recreates the coup de théâtre and dazzles the viewer into instant submission.
 It’s hard not to recall the story of Pygmalion as you ponder the exemplars of physical splendour captured by sculptors down the centuries.

 It seems natural master craftsmen would fall in love with their creations, sighing the raw minerals into life.
 That sense of alchemy haunts Frederic Leighton’s softly burnished masterwork, The Sluggard.
 The youth’s languid stretch, with jutting hips and tilted hips, is tantalisingly true to life; lazy provocation animates his every gesture.
 The subliminal message: beauty has the capacity to make slaves of us all.
-No wonder Leighton’s companion piece (not in this sale) is An Athlete Wrestling with a Python.
+No wonder Leighton’s companion piece in the Tate Collection is An Athlete Wrestling with a Python.
 The struggle against temptation is near constant – unless we simply capitulate to those sinuous, enfolding coils.

 The Italian bust in white marble is a magnificent homage to the statues of antiquity, while Robert Mapplethorpe’s modern take on the imperial paramour is altogether more puckish.
 The photographer places a spot-lit statue of the second century Antinous amidst folds of heavy drapes, as if anticipating the curtain that must fall on his doomed splendour.